Theory of optimal transport for Lorentzian cost functions: The results

-The theorem becomes false if both $A$ and $B$ are allowed to be achronal only.
-E.g. consider subsets of $\partial J^-(p)$ in Minkowski space for some $p\in \R^{n+1}$.
-For suitable choices of $A$ and $B$ not every minimal coupling is supported on a graph.
+Uniqueness fails if both $A$ and $B$ are allowed to be achronal only.
+Consider for example subsets $A, B\subset \partial J^-(p)$ in Minkowski space for some $p\in \R^{m}$.
+For suitable choices of $A$ and $B$ not every optimal coupling is supported on a graph.
 More precisely every causal coupling has vanishing cost, but not every causal coupling is supported on a graph.

-Further the theorem is in general not true if $\mu$ is assumed to be absolutely continuous with respect to the Lebesgue measure on $M$.
-Again examples can be constructed in Minkowski space.
-Note that in the present formulation the problem bears greater resemblance to the classical Monge problem for distance functions.
+Existence fails if $B$ is not assumed to be achronal.
+An example is given by $\mu$ defined as the $1$-dimensional Lebesgue measure on $[0,1]\times\{0\}$ in the $2$-dimensional Minkowski space and $\nu$ a nontrivial superposition of the $1$-dimensional Lebesgue measures on $[1,2]\times \{1\}$ and $[2,3]\times\{2\}$.
+The only possible causal coupling and therefore optimal one splits every point in $[0,1]\times\{0\}$ into two parts with weights depending on the superposition.
+Since the superposition is nontrivial the coupling cannot be induced by a graph.